marta-opalinska/Tactico/README.md

 *Fig.2.
 An example of an actuator alongside the information from the datasheet that will be needed for the implementation.*

 ### Creating An Actuator

+Before creating an Actuator object you need to have a Actuator Driver object created - to do that follow [this example](#creating-an-actuator-driver)

 - ERM Actuator
 ``` cpp